 This course introduces the basic and advanced concepts and ideas in text mining and natural language processing.
 In this course, students will learn how to apply text mining methods on text data and analyse them in a pipeline with machine learning and deep learning algorithms.
 The course has a strongly practical hands-on focus, and students will gain experience in using text mining on real data from social sciences, humanities, and healthcare and interpreting the results.

-We offer a 5-day course on how to perform basic SEM analyses using Mplus.
-The main objective of this course is to learn how to analyse several models with Mplus (e.g. path models, multiple group models, mediation and moderation, confirmatory factor analysis, and longitudinal models).
+We offer a five-day course on how to perform basic SEM analyses using Mplus.
+The main objective of this course is to learn how to analyse several models with Mplus (e.g., path models, multiple group models, mediation and moderation, confirmatory factor analysis, and longitudinal models).
 No previous knowledge of Mplus is assumed, but prior knowledge of SEM, although not mandatory, will make this course more useful.

 This course will teach you the theoretical basics of multilevel modelling and some important methodological and statistical issues.
-You will also learn how to analyse multilevel data sets with the HLM and Mplus programs, to interpret the output and to report the results.
+You will also learn how to analyse multilevel data sets with the R and R Studio programmes, to interpret the output and to report the results.
 The benefits of multilevel analysis are discussed both in theory as with empirical examples.
 This course restricts to a quantitative (i.e. continuous) outcome variable.
 Categorical outcomes are part of the course Advanced Multilevel.

 The course is based on a total survey error perspective and discusses the major sources of survey error.
 Participants will be presented with tools for detection and adjustment of such errors.
-Analysis methods are introduced using both SPSS and R. Topics include complex sampling, nonresponse adjustment, measurement error, analysis of incomplete data and advanced use of administrative data.
+Analysis methods are introduced using R statistical software.
+Knowledge of R is beneficial but not required if you have worked with SPSS, Stata, SAS or other statistical software already.
+Topics include coverage errors, complex sampling, nonresponse adjustment, measurement error, and analysis of incomplete data.
 Special attention will be given to the analysis of complex surveys that include weighting, stratification and design effects.